JustinHop/invidio-quick-redirect/README.md

 ## Summary
-Redirect youtube.com to invidio.us without making a single connection to YouTube.

-Only for watching videos.
-Invidio.us search and interface for finding videos are not very usable now.
+Redirect to and from youtube.com, invidio.us, or hooktube.com based on your settings

 ## License
 This software is licensed under the MIT license.